HosseinZaredar/Transformer-from-Scratch/README.md

 ### Todo
 - [ ] Use pre-trained word embeddings like GloVe
+- [ ] Handle strings with more than 512 tokens in a better way
 - [ ] Use a deeper network for better accuracy

 ### Resources